bokand/page-collection/README.md

     links themselves.
   * Interoperable collaboration - there are emerging features that allow users to live-collaborate on a [shared group of tabs](#shared-tab-groups).
-While there's some overlap and potential for multilinks to improve these features in the short term, our goal is to enable a richer linking primitive.
+While there's some overlap and potential for multilinks to improve these features in the short term, our goal is to instead enable a richer linking primitive.

 ## Status